The Center for Health and Human Services

 Use the section below to ensure all sections of your application have been completed prior to submission.

-This narrative of the proposal is capped at 5-pages and focuses on describing the population served, identifying the need that you will address, outlining the goals and objectives used to measure success, identifying evidence-based practices for implementation, planning for metrics to measure progress and success, and explaining your organization’s capacity to achieve your goals.
-Narratives longer than 5-pages will not be reviewed.
+This narrative of the proposal is separated into seven sections.
+Applicants are asked to describe the population served, identify the need that you will address, outline the goals and objectives used to measure success, identify evidence-based practices for implementation, outline how to measure progress and success, explain your organization’s capacity to achieve your goals, and how your organization plans to sustain programming as ROB funding diminishes over time.

 This detailed budget breakdown with description of line items, any in-kind support from the agency, and budget justification for each line item requested.